-The selected and relevant provisions of the rules are listed below:
+The selected and relevant provisions of the rules are as followed:

-Compliance by existing inland vessels. -
+Compliance by existing inland vessels:

-- All existing inland vessels shall comply with the requirements existing prior to coming into force of these rules: - Provided that the existing inland vessels that undergo major conversion or modification shall comply with the requirements specified under these rules, as may be considered necessary by the Designated Authority: - Provided further that in the case of change of propulsion system or main engines, the new rules shall apply to that equipment and systems only: - Provided also that existing vessels shall comply with the requirements of provision of life jackets, life buoys and life-raft or buoyant apparatus specified in rule 7 and the safety equipment plan specified in Rule 16 within one year from the date of coming into force of these rules. - The owner and master of any new inland vessel, shall ensure that the vessel is constructed, maintained, and operated in accordance with the requirements of these rules and that the vessel is suitable for its intended service. - In vessels carrying not more than 50 passengers in which the passengers have access to only one passenger compartment or space, a portable loud hailer

-- may be carried in lieu of the a public address system as required under subrule (1). - Entertainment systems shall be turned off automatically when the public address system is used and option for manual shut off shall be available on vessels with loud hailers. - The system shall be used to inform the passengers of the action they shall take in the event of an emergency which may lead to the vessel being abandoned and such information, shall be given either prior to or immediately on leaving the berth.
-The items specified in sub rule (7) shall be part of the information provided. - In the case of vessels which operate regular ferry service of short duration where compliance would result in very frequent broadcasting of the safety message, other arrangements shall be considered by the Designated authority and such arrangements may include drawing attention to the relevant safety notices and the like. - A public address system shall be powered from the main source of electrical power and from an alternative source of electrical power situated in a location remote from the main source and the battery back-up or spare batteries shall be carried for loudhailers.
+- > All existing inland vessels shall comply with the requirements existing prior to coming into force of these rules: - Provided that the existing inland vessels that undergo major conversion or modification shall comply with the requirements specified under these rules, as may be considered necessary by the Designated Authority: - Provided further that in the case of change of propulsion system or main engines, the new rules shall apply to that equipment and systems only: - Provided also that existing vessels shall comply with the requirements of provision of life jackets, life buoys and life-raft or buoyant apparatus specified in rule 7 and the safety equipment plan specified in Rule 16 within one year from the date of coming into force of these rules. - The owner and master of any new inland vessel, shall ensure that the vessel is constructed, maintained, and operated in accordance with the requirements of these rules and that the vessel is suitable for its intended service. - In vessels carrying not more than 50 passengers in which the passengers have access to only one passenger compartment or space, a portable loud hailer may be carried in lieu of the a public address system as required under sub-rule (1). - > Entertainment systems shall be turned off automatically when the public address system is used and option for manual shut off shall be available on vessels with loud hailers. - The system shall be used to inform the passengers of the action they shall take in the event of an emergency which may lead to the vessel being abandoned and such information, shall be given either prior to or immediately on leaving the berth.
+The items specified in sub rule (7) shall be part of the information provided. - A public address system shall be powered from the main source of electrical power and from an alternative source of electrical power situated in a location remote from the main source and the battery back-up or spare batteries shall be carried for loudhailers.